TheNewJavaman/brac-kt/readme.md

 ## Installation

-The brac-kt API will be included with any providers you install
+The brac-kt API will be included with any providers you install.

 ### Gradle (JVM)